 Sleep Sleep Sleep!

-Sleeping is the number one tip for staying healthy when traveling.
+Sleeping is the number one tip for developing health conscious travel habits.

 It is understandable that you might spend some late nights out, or have to wake up early to get somewhere.
 Do what you have to do, and enjoy yourself!
 Just make sure you give your body plenty of time to rest.